Board of Directors

 Lynn Schrayer, Governance Committee Vice Chair

-Lynn Sachse Schrayer is originally from Detroit and has lived with her husband Skip in the Chicago area for over 26 years.
+Lynn Sachse Schrayer is originally from Detroit and has lived with her husband Skip in the Chicago area for over 30 years.
 She is a Young Leadership Award recipient in both communities.
-Lynn is a tax attorney who has chosen to spend the last 28 years as a Jewish philanthropist.
+Lynn is a former tax attorney who has chosen to spend the last 30 years as a Jewish philanthropist.
 Lynn served on the Jewish Federation of Metropolitan Chicago, Jewish United Fund Women’s Board from 1993-1999 upon her move from Detroit to Chicago.
 She served as National Co-Chair of the UJA National Young Leadership Cabinet in 1998-1999 and Co-Chaired the National Washington Conference during her nine years on UJA YLC.
-Lynn has held several officer positions at her synagogue, North Suburban Synagogue Beth El in Highland Park, Illinois, including a term as President from 2007-2009.
+Lynn held several officer positions at her synagogue, North Suburban Synagogue Beth El in Highland Park, Illinois, including a term as President from 2007-2009.
 She is a University of Michigan graduate and served a full term on the Board of Trustees of the University of Michigan Hillel, ending June 30, 2020.
 Lynn served on the Board of Directors of Prizmah: Center for Jewish Day Schools, from 2016-2019.
-Lynn is currently the Second Past President of Rochelle Zell Jewish High School (formerly Chicagoland Jewish High School) having served as President of the Board of Directors from 2015-2017.
-She also serves as President of the school’s Endowment Fund.
-Lynn and Skip have three children.
-Their two older children, Annie and Eli, are graduates of the University of Michigan and live in Chicago and New York respectively.
-Their youngest, Joey, is a junior attending the University of Michigan.
+Lynn is a Past President of Rochelle Zell Jewish High School (formerly Chicagoland Jewish High School) having served as President of the Board of Directors from 2015-2017.
+She currently serves as President of the school’s Endowment Fund.
+Lynn and Skip are the proud parents of three young adult children, all graduates of the University of Michigan.

 Michele Rosen, Nominating Committee Chair